 IBPC Best Practice Certification Criteria

-- Level of deployment – Was the best practice clearly explained?
-When was the practice designed and implemented?
+- Level of deployment – When was the practice designed and implemented?
 How was it designed and implemented?
 Is the practice used throughout the whole organization or just one part of the organization?
 Has it been deployed in all targeted areas?
 How well is it understood and applied by relevant personnel?
 How many staff and/or customers or suppliers does it affect?

 - Innovation – What is innovative about the practice?
 Does the practice indicate a breakthrough in how the processes, products or services were designed, implemented, operated, or sustained?
 Is it a new practice, is it a practice that was gradually improved over time, or is it an idea or practice that was adapted from another organisation?